aabbtree77/schatzhauser/docs/architecture.md

 ## Architecture

+### The Big Picture

+Each handler runs in its own goroutine, borrows exactly one DB connection for its transaction, and the database - not Go - keeps concurrent handlers from stepping on each other.

+Each HTTP request is handled in its own goroutine spun by "net/http".
+When a handler calls db.BeginTx(...):

+- It borrows one connection from the database/sql pool.

+- That connection is now exclusively owned by that transaction.

+- No other goroutine uses that connection.

+- Other requests borrow other connections from the DB pool.

+The DB itself enforces: locks, isolation, serialization rules.
+The Go pool only manages who gets a connection, not update correctness.

+If two users register at the same time: two goroutines, two transactions, two connections.
+The database decides who waits, who retries, who conflicts.

+### Code Organization

 - ./cmd - entrance points to `server` and `god` (independent user management cli).

 - ./data/data.db - SQlite DB.
 Populate it via REST API or ./bin/god.
 Tests will directly pollute it, use ./bin/god to clean up.